-- The CAHPS for PQRS Survey—For group practices participating in CMS's Physician Quality Reporting System.
+- CAHPS for MIPS Survey—An optional measure for group practices participating in CMS's Merit-Based Incentive Payment System.

-- The CAHPS Survey for ACOs—For accountable care organizations participating in Medicare initiatives.
+- CAHPS Survey for ACOs—An instrument for accountable care organizations participating in Medicare initiatives.

 Both surveys incorporate supplemental items to produce patient experience measures beyond those generated by the core survey.